Historically black colleges and universities: Current status

-Annually, the U.S. Department of Education designates one week in the fall as "National HBCU Week".
-During this week, conferences and events are held in Washington, D.C. discussing and celebrating HBCUs, as well as recognizing some notable HBCU scholars and alumni.
+Each year, the U.S. Department of Education designates a week in the fall as "National HBCU Week."
+This week features conferences and events focused on discussing and celebrating HBCUs while also honoring notable scholars and alumni from these institutions.

-As of 2023, Alabama has the most active HBCUs of any state, with 14.
+As of February 2025, Alabama has the most active HBCUs of any state, with 14.
 North Carolina is second with 11.